-Julisa Nnorom, Equal Opportunity Officer Office for Civil Rights (OCR) Department of Economic Opportunity Caldwell Building - MSC 150 107 East Madison Street Tallahassee, Florida 32399-4129
+Julisa Nnorom, Equal Opportunity Officer Office for Civil Rights (OCR) Florida Department of Commerce

+Caldwell Building - MSC 150 107 East Madison Street Tallahassee, Florida 32399-4129

-Director, Civil Rights Center (CRC), U.S. Department of Labor 200 Constitution Avenue NW, Room N-4123, Washington, DC 20210 or electronically as directed on the CRC website at www.dol.gov/crc.
+The Director Civil Rights Center (CRC) U.S. Department of Labor 200 Constitution Avenue NW

+Room N-4123 Washington, DC 20210

-If you file your complaint with the recipient, you must wait either until the recipient issues a written Notice of Final Action, or until 90 days have passed (whichever is sooner), before filing with the Civil Rights Center (see address above).
-If the recipient does not give you a written Notice of Final Action within 90 days of the day on which you filed your complaint, you may file a complaint with CRC before receiving that Notice.
-However, you must file your CRC complaint within 30 days of the 90-day deadline (in other words, within 120 days after the day on which you filed your complaint with the recipient).
-If the recipient does give you a written Notice of Final Action on your complaint, but you are dissatisfied with the decision or resolution, you may file a complaint with CRC.
+If you file your complaint with the Office for Civil Rights (OCR), you must wait either until the OCR issues a written Notice of Final Action, or until 90 days have passed (whichever is sooner), before filing with the Civil Rights Center (CRC).
+(See the address above.)

+If the OCR does not give you a written Notice of Final Action within 90 days of the day on which you filed your complaint, you do not have to wait for the OCR to issue that Notice before filing a complaint with the CRC.
+However, you must file your CRC complaint within 30 days of the 90-day deadline (in other words, within 120 days after the day on which you filed your complaint with the OCR).

+If the OCR gives you a written Notice of Final Action on your complaint, but you are dissatisfied with the decision or resolution, you may file a complaint with the CRC.
 You must file your CRC complaint within 30 days of the date on which you received the Notice of Final Action.